grondak/cevtt/README.md

 ## Code of Conduct

-Everyone interacting in this codebase and issue tracker is expected to follow the cevtt [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in this codebase and issue tracker is expected to follow the cevtt [code of conduct](CODE OF CONDUCT.md).

 ## Install

+No installable code yet.
+Get Docker.